 The word aseity has Latin roots, with a meaning ‘from’, se meaning ‘self’, and ity meaning ‘ness’.
 So aseity means ‘from-self-ness’.
-To expand upon this we might say that the word means ‘self-existing’, and when applied to God, it means He is uncaused or uncreated.
+To expand upon this, we might say that the word means ‘self-existing’, and when applied to God, it means He is uncaused or uncreated.

 This is very relevant to the philosophical problem of why there is something rather than nothing.
-Many scientists posit that existence started with a ‘big bang’, but this theory will always beg the question of what came before.
+Many scientists posit that existence started with a ‘Big Bang’, but this theory will always beg the question of what came before.
 It is illogical to argue that something can emerge out of nothing.
-The solution to this problem is God’s aseity – there has never been a time when God didn’t exist, as His very nature is being.
+The solution to this problem is God’s aseity; there has never been a time when God didn’t exist, as His very nature is being.

 Pondering God’s aseity has led me to understand that God is not different from existence.
 If this is true, then everything that exists is a part of God.
-I’m not arguing for pantheism (which equates God with nature) for I believe the physical world could cease to exist and God, because of His aseity, would remain perfectly whole.
+I’m not arguing for pantheism (which equates God with nature), for I believe the physical world could cease to exist and God, because of His aseity, would remain perfectly whole.
 Creation is instead contained ‘within God’ and this makes sense because if God is boundless then nothing can exist outside of Him.

 The implications of this perspective for traditional theism, where God is seen as separate from His creation, are obvious.
 If there are no limits to the extent of God’s being, then it logically follows that there can be no freedom from God (free will).
 Instead, we must see the entirety of creation as an expression of God’s being, and under His control.
-But that’s another discussion for another time.